January is such a fun time! Some of my favorite activities center around January themes!

 |I liked when he was an odd bird because it was funny.|

-Want to try it for FREE?
+Want to try an interactive unit for FREE?

 We created a free version of our Guiding Readers for the book The Mitten by Jan Brett.
 You can grab your copy by looking at the end of this post.